Bernard Baran: First allegation

 On October 1, 1984, the parents of the boy in question removed him from ECDC in protest of Baran's continued employment.
-The parents were drug addicts and police informants.
-On October 5, 1984, they called their connection at the Pittsfield police department drug control unit.
+On October 5, 1984, the parents called the Pittsfield police department drug control unit.
 They alleged that Bernard Baran molested their son at ECDC that day, three days after they had removed the child from the day care.
 The following day the police began an investigation at ECDC and validated this claim of sexual abuse.

 Hysteria

 Word of the first allegation broke shortly after the investigation began.
 Within days the day care center had sponsored a puppet show to facilitate other children's ability to talk about abuse.
 The day care also notified all the parents that a child at the day care had gonorrhea.
 After multiple children were interviewed with anatomically correct dolls at both of ECDC's locations, one where Baran worked and one where he did not, Baran was indicted on 3 counts of rape and 5 counts of indecent assault on November 5, 1984.